patrykgrudzien/patrykgrudzien.github.io/README.md

 # patrykgrudzien.github.io

-This is my portfolio written by using html, css and simple block of javascript code :)
+This is my simple portfolio written at the beginning of the adventure as a Software Developer by using HTML, CSS and simple block of JS code :)